-In July we stayed at the Hotel Opera (what a really great discovery this was) and tried out some of the tours of Venice and surrounds available in July and August.
+Last summer we stayed at the Hotel Opera (what a really great discovery this was) and tried out some of the tours of Venice and surrounds.

-So if you are looking for things to do in Venice in July, that'll maximise your enjoyment while saving you from hot and frustrating hours in long lines, then read on...
+So if you are looking for things to do in Venice in July or August, that'll maximise your enjoyment while saving you from hot and frustrating hours in long lines, then read on...

 Of the most important the tour includes San Marco Square, the Rialto Bridge, the Doges Palace, a boat ride down the Grand Canal and St.Mark's Basilica's where you'll simply enter without paying (entrance is included in the tour price) and without having to spend literally hours in a long line.
 For prices, booking information and more details click here.